Adobe Experience Platform Glossary

 Parquet Files: A parquet file is a columnar storage file format with complex nested data structures.
 Parquet files are required for adding data to populate a schema dataset.

-Personalized Offers: In the Decisioning Service, a personalized offer is a customizable marketing message based on eligibility rules and constraints.
+Personalized Offers: A personalized offer is a customizable marketing message based on eligibility rules and constraints.

-Placements: In the Decisioning Service, a placement is the location and or context in which an offer appears for an end-user.
+Placements: A placement is the location and or context in which an offer appears for an end-user.

 Policies Workspace Enables data stewards to view and manage core and custom labels for your organization.